Baseball Mode

 How Long Are Baseball Games?

 Baseball games can sometimes feel like they go on forever.
 However, the length of a game is also filled with significant moments that make it worthwhile.
-While there are potential ways to reduce game length, such as decreasing the innings, pitch count, or time between pitches, these could remove some of the game's unique aspects.
+While there are potential ways to reduce game length, such as decreasing the innings, or time between pitches, these could remove some of the game's unique aspects.

 The most enjoyable way to experience a baseball game is to embrace its length and appreciate every moment.